 While a couple work songs by Kenny Chesney and Josh Thompson come from modern times, the best country songs about work are 10, 20 or even 40 years old.
-Alabama, Travis Tritt and Alan Jackson all have songs that pay tribute to the 40-hour-plus work week.
+Alabama, Garth Brooks and Alan Jackson all have songs that pay tribute to the 40-hour-plus work week.
 Dolly Parton is the only woman to make the list, but there are certainly other female singers that an argument could be made for.
-Feel free to share your favorite work songs at the in the feedback section.

 ‘Beer on the Table’

-Josh Thompson has the newest song on our list of the 10 Best Work Songs.
+Josh Thompson has the newest song on our 10 Best Work Songs list.
 His fun tribute to the work week is sang slightly tongue-in-cheek, but the tempo and blue-collar sensibility he brings to the song is good enough to allow him to crack the list.
-'Beer on the Table' is Thompson's debut country song.
+‘Beer on the Table’ is Thompson’s debut country song.
 Perhaps there will be many more work songs to come from his guitar and pen.

 A couple of songs on this list of the 10 Best Work Songs are more of a social statement than a celebration.
 Jackson’s poignant tribute to hard-working families that couldn’t keep up with big, box-store businesses is as relevant today as it was in 1999.
 The singer has released other songs that could crack an expanded list of work songs.
 Most recently, ‘Good Time’ and ‘Hard Hat and a Hammer’ are two that cement his blue-collar image.